Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 can impact evidence integrity or the interpretation of examination results.

 A rolling release, on the other hand continually updates software as new versions become available for everything from the the kernel to base libraries.
 This has the benefit of always keeping up with the "latest and greatest".
 Changes to upstream software are often immediately supported.
-One obvious

-    - baseline or Ready out of the box
-    - Bootable vs installed
-    - baremetal vs VM

-#### Simple vs. Easy
+One obvious negative effect of this, aside from being more prone to instability, is that wholesale changes to the operating system should probably trigger some testing on part of the forensic examiner.
+There should be no dobut that a digital forensics platform is operating exactly as expected.
+Constant mass upgrades can interfre with this by possibly breaking or chaning expected output or hardware behavior.
+Examples of rolling releases include Arch , Manjaro, Void, and Ubuntu Rolling Rhino.

+Another option, of course, is a ready made distribution specifically designed for digital forensics.
+Kali Linux, Caine and Tsrugi Linux are common examples.
+These are generally used as bootable operating systems for live investigations, but can also be installed directly on hardware to use in a Lab.
+The benefit is obviously that the system is ready to go with just about all the forensic software one might need to conduct digtal forensics, incident response, or even Open Source Intelligence (OSINT).
+From an education perspecitve, ready made forensic distributions have you up and running quickly, ready to learn the tools.
+What you might miss however is actually setting up, finding and installing the tools yourself - all part of the education process.

+If there are no organizational considerations, then consider using a popular distribution with wide acceptance in the community.
+Ubuntu is the first distribution that comes to mind here.
+Much of the forensic software available today for Linux is developed and tested on Ubuntu.
+There is a huge support community for Ubuntu, and just about any question you might have has already been answered and is readily available.
+While this can be said for other distributions (Arch Linux comes to mind), Ubuntu is most certainly the most ubiquitous.

+Or you can take the opposite view and install a distribution along the lines of Slackware or Gentoo.
+Start with a very 'vanilla' installation and learn the ins and outs of configuration, sysetem setup, and administration without a lot of helpful automation.

 ## Learning Linux
     - forensic perspecitve